trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Explain <code>:(){ :|:& };:</code> and how stop this code if you are already logged into a system?</b></summary><br>

-It's a fork bomb.
+It's a **fork bomb**.

-- <code>:()</code> - this defines the function. ":" is the function name and the empty parenthesis shows that it will not accept any arguments
+- `:()` - this defines the function. `:` is the function name and the empty parenthesis shows that it will not accept any arguments
-- <code>{ }</code> - these characters shows the beginning and end of function definition
+- `{ }` - these characters shows the beginning and end of function definition
-- <code>:|:</code> - it loads a copy of the function ":" into memory and pipe its output to another copy of the ":" function, which has to be loaded into memory
+- `:|:` - it loads a copy of the function `:` into memory and pipe its output to another copy of the `:` function, which has to be loaded into memory
-- <code>&</code> - this will make the process as a background process, so that the child processes will not get killed eventhough the parent gets auto-killed
+- `&` - this will make the process as a background process, so that the child processes will not get killed eventhough the parent gets auto-killed
-- <code>:</code> - final ":" will execute the function again and hence the chain reaction begins
+- `:` - final `:` will execute the function again and hence the chain reaction begins

-The best way to protect a multi-user system is to use PAM to limit the number of processes a user can use.
+The best way to protect a multi-user system is to use **PAM** to limit the number of processes a user can use.
 We know the biggest problem with a fork bomb is the fact it takes up so many processes.

 So we have two ways of attempting to fix this, if you are already logged into the system:
-- execute a SIGSTOP command to stop the process: <code>killall -STOP -u user1</code>
+- execute a **SIGSTOP** command to stop the process: `killall -STOP -u user1`
-- if you can't run at the command line you will have to use <code>exec</code> to force it to run (due to processes all being used): <code>exec killall -STOP -u user1</code>
+- if you can't run at the command line you will have to use `exec` to force it to run (due to processes all being used): `exec killall -STOP -u user1`

 With fork bombs your best method for this is preventing from being to big of an issue in the first place.